-The onslaught of new Montreal pizza players intent on punctuating a scene otherwise dominated by Neapolitan- and Greek diner-style pies carries on this month, with one more addition: Hang Time Pizza.
+The onslaught of new Montreal pizza players intent on shaking up a scene otherwise dominated by Neapolitan- and Greek diner-style pies carries on this month, with one more addition: Hang Time Pizza.

 Though Biberkraut found his groove with the thick, crisp-edged, sauce-topped squares of Detroit pizza, Hang Time isn’t dedicated exclusively to the genre.
 “I don’t think Montreal is quite ready for [a place offering just] that, or maybe it’s something they don’t know they totally want yet,” Biberkraut remarks.